-- Problem solving ability
+- Problem solving abilities

 - Management skills

-Think for a while about your own experience and personality.
-Try to identify your strengths and ask yourself which one are the most important for this job.
+Think about your experience and personality.
+Try to identify your strengths and ask yourself whether they are relevant for the job of an assistant principal.
 Prepare a short answer and learn it for your interview.

-Tell them about your effort to improve
+Tell them about your efforts to improve